decretist/Dissertation/Chapter3/chapter3.markdown

 ### Winroth

-Winroth's arguments in chapters 1-5 of *The Making of Gratian's Decretum* are agnostic as to whether Gratian 1 is the same person as Gratian 2.

-> "In the interests of simplicity and clarity, I have therefore chosen
-> to call the author of the first recension Gratian 1 and the author of
-> the second recension Gratian 2.
-These labels are not intended to
-> suggest that Gratian 1 and Gratian 2 could not have been the same
-> person."[35]

-The question of authorial identity is not relevant to the primary argument that Winroth advances in those chapters, which is that the Admont, Barcelona, and Florence manuscripts represent a coherent first recension of the *Decretum* rather than an abbreviation.
-In chapter 6 and in his conclusion, however, Winroth observes that the second recension reflects a considerably more sophisticated legal culture than that reflected in the first recension, notably in the reception of concepts and terminology from the study of Roman law, and argues that it is unlikely that one author underwent such an intellectual evolution in a single generation.[36]
+Winroth adopts a convention in *The Making of Gratians's Decretum* of referring to the author of the first recension as Gratian 1 and to the author of the second recension as Gratian 2.
+The arguments he makes in the first five chapters of the book are agnostic as to whether Gratian 1 is the same person as Gratian 2: "These labels are not intended to suggest that Gratian 1 and Gratian 2 could not have been the same person."[35]
+The question of authorial identity is not relevant to the primary argument that Winroth advances in those chapters, which is that the Admont (Aa), Barcelona (Bc), and Florence (F) manuscripts represent a coherent first recension of the *Decretum* rather than an abbreviation.
+In his sixth chapter and conclusion, however, Winroth observes that the second recension reflects a considerably more sophisticated legal culture than that reflected in the first recension, notably in the reception of concepts and terminology from the study of Roman law, and argues that it is unlikely that one author underwent such an intellectual evolution in a single generation.[36]

 Winroth is strongly committed to a late date (1139) for the first recension on the grounds that he thinks D.63 d.p.c.34 *must* refer to